Your Complete Guide to the Different Types of Butter

 Should I use salted or unsalted butter?

-The key difference between salt and unsalted butter is obviously the amount of salt, which can vary from brand to brand.
+You’ll find that most butter varieties come in both unsalted and salted versions.
+The key difference between salted vs. unsalted butter is obviously the amount of salt, which can vary from brand to brand.
 Unsalted butter allows you to control the amount of salt in your recipe, while salted butter has a longer shelf life.
-(Here are our tips for storing butter.)
+Here are some of our favorite tips for storing butter.